Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Outlook

 Additionally, the scope of our work is limited with regards to actual quantum hardware and its properties.
-We performed all our experiments with a quantum simulator which enabled us to employ circuits with a depth beyond what current hardware is able to support and also removed the necessity to deal with the noise that typically comes with the execution of algorithms on current quantum hardware.
-The execution of even simpler machine learning tasks on actual quantum hardware would be further limited by their sparse availability, complexity and high usage cost.
+We performed all our experiments with a quantum circuit simulator which, enabled us to employ circuits with a depth beyond what current hardware provides and also removed the necessity to deal with the noise that typically comes with the execution of algorithms on current quantum hardware.
+The execution of even simpler machine learning tasks on actual quantum hardware would be further limited by their sparse availability, complexity, and high usage cost.
 To circumvent these issues, research into techniques to combine quantum simulators and quantum hardware in an efficient training setup could be a practical route forward.

-Lastly, we understand our work as a contribution towards application focused, empirical research on quantum algorithms in a robotic context.
-On one hand, we see this as a viable route forward to accelerate the development and understanding of quantum algorithms, quantum machine learning and specifically the application of quantum techniques in deep reinforcement learning.
-On the other hand, we strongly believe that these types of algorithms together with future hardware developments in the field of quantum computing will greatly contribute to the advancement of autonomous robotics.
+We understand our work as a contribution toward application-focused empirical research on quantum algorithms in a robotic context.
+We see this as a viable route to accelerate the development and understanding of quantum algorithms, quantum machine learning, and the application of quantum techniques in deep reinforcement learning.
+Looking forward, we believe that quantum algorithms, together with future hardware developments in the field of quantum computing, will contribute to the advancement of autonomous robotics.